telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 ---
-title: Exporting to Excel
+title: Excel Export
-page_title: Exporting to Excel | Kendo UI Grid Widget
+page_title: Excel Export | Kendo UI Grid Widget
 description: "Learn how to set the Excel export functionality of the Kendo UI Grid widget."
 slug: exporting_excel_kendoui_grid_widget
 position: 8
 ---

-# Exporting to Excel
+# Excel Export

-As of Kendo UI Q3 2014 (2014.3.1119) onwards, the Grid widget provides a built-in Excel export functionality.
+Since Kendo UI Q3 2014 (2014.3.1119) the Grid widget provides a built-in Excel export functionality.

-## Set up
+## Set Up

 To enable Excel export, include the corresponding toolbar command and configure the export settings.

-You need to include JSZip script on the page.
-See [Requirements](/framework/excel/introduction#requirements).

 * [Toolbar Configuration](/api/javascript/ui/grid#configuration-toolbar)
 * [Excel Export Configuration](/api/javascript/ui/grid#configuration-excel)
 * [Online Demo](http://demos.telerik.com/kendo-ui/grid/excel-export)

+You need to include JSZip script on the page.
+For more information on the requirements to do this, refer to [Requirements](/framework/excel/introduction#requirements).

+The example below demonstrates how to enable the Excel export functionality of a Kendo UI Grid.

-###### Example - enable Excel export
+###### Example

 ```html
     <script src="https://cdnjs.cloudflare.com/ajax/libs/jszip/2.4.0/jszip.min.js"></script>